cgrindel/rules_swiftformat/README.md

 $ bazel test //...
 ```

-## Specifying the Version of SwiftFormat
+## Specifying the SwiftFormat Version

 By default, `rules_swiftformat` will load a [recent release of
 SwiftFormat](https://github.com/nicklockwood/SwiftFormat/releases).
 This works well for most cases.